cdlib/pid/app/README.md

 ## Running Tests

-- Tests are automatically run with `docker-compose up --build`.
-However, if you wish to run tests manually, navigate to the root directory and run `docker-compose build test`.
+Assuming you've cloned the repository (`git clone https://github.com/cdlib/pid.git`), tests are automatically run with `docker-compose up --build`.
+If you wish to run tests manually:
+- If you want to run all the tests, navigate to the root directory and run `docker-compose build test`.
-- If you want to run individual tests, you can replace the line `RUN ["rake", "test"]` in `Dockerfile.test` before running the manual command above.
+- If you want to run individual tests, you can replace the line `RUN ["rake", "test"]` (which runs all the tests) in `Dockerfile.test` before running the command above.
 Below are some examples; you can refer to the Ruby and Rake documentation for more information.
   - `RUN ["rake", "test_client", "TEST=test/client/test_user_views.rb"]`
   - `RUN ["ruby", "-I", "test", "test/integration/test_pid_controller.rb", "-n", "test_post_pid"]`